spoddub/subscription-aggregator/README.md

 ## Features

 - Create subscription records
-- List all subscriptions
+- List subscriptions with pagination
+- Filter subscription list by `user_id` and `service_name`
 - Get subscription by id
-- Update subscription by id
+- Partially update subscription by id
 - Delete subscription by id
 - Calculate total cost for a selected period
 - Optional filtering by `user_id`
 - Optional filtering by `service_name`
 - PostgreSQL storage
 - Database migrations with goose
-- Request validation for UUID, price and date format
+- Request validation for UUID, price, pagination params and date format
-- Unit tests for date parsing and request validation
+- Unit tests for date parsing, pagination params and request validation
 - Swagger API documentation
 - Structured application logs with `slog`
+- Graceful shutdown on `SIGINT` and `SIGTERM`
+- Repository interface between handlers and storage implementation
 - Local development with Docker Compose
 - Full Docker run with app and PostgreSQL
 - Makefile commands for common development tasks